Phase 2A: Large Load Integration | BYOG Process

 The AESO rolled out Phase I of the Large Load Integration Program on June 4, 2025.
 Phase I included a 1,200 MW interim large load connection limit and a process for allocating that load among qualified project developers.

-Phase II of the Large Load Integration Program will explore the changes necessary to create the long-term framework for large loads (including data centres) across the AESO’s mandate, including connections, planning, operations, markets, tariff and reliability.
+Phase II of the Large Load Integration Program is exploring the changes necessary to create the long-term framework for large loads (including data centres) across the AESO’s mandate, including connections, planning, operations, markets, tariff and reliability.

-The design of Phase II engagement is still in development and requires careful planning and coordination.
-To help shape its scope and direction, we are seeking stakeholder input on:
+We continue to evolve the design of Phase II engagement, which requires careful planning and coordination.
+To help shape its scope and direction, we sought stakeholder input on:

 • key questions and related topics to address; and